 Taking Non-Profit Nursing Homes to Task

 Do your homework on the alleged not for profit facility.
 We recommend you use ProPublica to investigate deeper your specific facility.
 Once you find your specific nursing home licensee, use the Non-Profit Explorer to delve deeper into the facility financials.
+You can also visit CMS’s Nursing Home Compare site, look up your specific facility and then click on the ownership section.

 If you notice your “non-profit” nursing home is siphoning off all of its revenues to companies that are owned by the same individuals, this is suspect.